syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ![Alt text](images/dayMode.png)

-### Hour timeline mode
+### Hour Timeline Mode

 An `Hour` timeline mode tracks the tasks in minutes scale.
-In this mode, the upper schedule header displays hour scale and the lower schedule header displays its corresponding minutes.
+In this mode, the top tier of the schedule header displays hour scale and the bottom tier of the header displays its corresponding minutes.

 ```csharp
 @using Syncfusion.Blazor.Gantt